inpsyde/more-menu-fields/README.md

 ```

 When hooking `Inpsyde\MoreMenuFields\FILTER_FIELDS` the passed `EditMenuFieldValueFactory` is used to obtain an
-instance of `EditFieldValue` that is injected in the field object (nothing more than what shown above).
+instance of `EditFieldValue` that is injected in the field object (nothing more than what is shown above).

 To obtain the `EditFieldValue` instance the `create()` method is called on the factory, passing to it the name of the
 field, that must be the exact same name returned by field object `name()` method.